Esukhia/teachingtibetan.com/docs/communicative/propositional_precision.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means that the person:

+Can convey simple, straightforward information: They are able to communicate basic and uncomplicated information.</br>
+Immediate relevance: They focus on providing information that is directly applicable or important to the current situation or context.</br>
+Gets across the point they feel is most important: They effectively communicate the main or key point that they consider to be the most significant.</br>
+Can express the main point comprehensibly: They are able to express the central idea or message in a way that is understandable and clear to others.

+In summary, this descriptor suggests that the individual can effectively convey simple and relevant information, emphasizing the main point they deem as important.
+They focus on providing straightforward communication and express the central idea or message in a way that is comprehensible to others.
+They prioritize clarity and conciseness to ensure that their main point is effectively understood.
 </details>

 <!-- panels:end -->